inspirum/mcrouter-php-laravel/README.md

-# Laravel cache module with mcrouter support
+# Memcached with Mcrouter support for Laravel

 **Created as part of [inspishop][link-inspishop] e-commerce platform by [inspirum][link-inspirum] team.**